Arkyris/blazinwfc/README.md

 **type:** The type of the tile is used by the exceptions object.

 **exceptions:** Sometimes you will run into a situation where tiles have matching sockets but should still not be placed next to each other.
-For example (See socket definition image below) the floor tile can go right of tile 6 and left of tile 8.
+For example (See socket map image below) the floor tile can go right of tile 6 and left of tile 8.
 So all three have 'AAA' socket but tile 8 should not go right of tile 6 so you add wall to tile 6's right exceptions and tile 8's left exceptions.

 **weight:** This is where you can mess around with how high of a chance a tile should have of showing up.
 Default is 10.

 **A closer look**

 When adding the sockets to your defintion make sure to read in a clockwise direction.
 Compare the third tile in the above code to the socket map image below.
-The top socket should be entered left to right, the right socket top to bottom, the bottom socket right to left and the left socket bottom to top./
+The top socket should be entered left to right, the right socket top to bottom, the bottom socket right to left and the left socket bottom to top.
-/

 You can shorten sockets so 'AAA' could be just 'A' while leaving 'BCB' as needed.
 Watch out though for things like 'BBA' and 'BAA' don't shorten them to 'BA'.

 ## Tile Socket Map